CosmoLike/cocoa/README.md

 - :interrobang: **How to develop starting from a git tag?**

 Another useful git hack is related to developing Cocoa from a git tag.
-We reserve git-tags to set milestones in our development, so they are good starting points for coding new features (or bug fixes).
+We reserve git tags to set milestones in our development, so they are good starting points for coding localized new features (e.g., changes to a file that other developers have not recently modified) or bug fixes.
 Let's assume the developer wants to clone the git tag `v4.0-beta8`.

 **Step :one:** Clone the repository from the desired tag, here assumed to be `v4.0-beta8`.